 Now that cannabis companies can operate in Michigan, you’re allowed to sell your own branded marijuana flower and infused products.
-If you’ve ever been to a Michigan dispensary, many of the brands you’ll observe aren’t licensed cannabis companies.
-Instead, these businesses have licensing/white labeling agreements with a Michigan licensed cannabis processor to manufacture these products.
-The majority of these brands are offering products produced by one of several cannabis processing facilities in Michigan.
+If you’ve ever been to a Michigan dispensary, many brands you’ll observe aren’t licensed cannabis companies.
+Instead, these businesses have licensing/white labeling agreements with a Michigan-licensed cannabis processor to manufacture these products.
+Most of these brands offer products produced by one of several cannabis processing facilities in Michigan.

 This translates to the ability to start a cannabis brand without paying the costly start-up fees of getting a Michigan cannabis license under the MMFLA or MRTMA.
 So, suppose you’re looking to launch a brand selling flower, edibles, cartridges, or another infused product.
-If that’s the case, you’ll need some start-up capital, a clear business plan or pitch deck, and a legal professional who has experience negotiating cannabis licensing and white label deals.
+If that’s the case, you’ll need some start-up capital, a clear business plan or pitch deck, and a legal professional with experience negotiating cannabis licensing and white-label deals.

 The first businesses that come to mind when wondering how to start a cannabis business in Michigan’ are usually “plant-touching” businesses.
 However, some of the most profitable opportunities are in the ancillary business sector.